Where Does the Term Basket Case Come From

 !
 NOW you have some

 extra activities to get ready to participate in the round- table discussion "Modern society and global brands.
 My opinion ".
 You have some texts, which can be good sources of information to participate in the discussion.
 You could be divided into three groups and have different assignments.
 Just use the chance to express yourself, to create new ideas and to protect your point of view.
-V. EXTRA ACTIVITIES
+V. EXTRA ACTIVITIESText I

 1 Read Parts A and B of the text quickly.
 Does the text come from an e-mail,